-Growth Equity is defined as acquiring minority interests in late-stage companies exhibiting high growth, in an effort to fund their plans for continued expansion.
+Growth Equity is an investment strategy oriented around acquiring minority stakes in late-stage companies exhibiting high growth with significant upside potential in expansion, in an effort to fund their plans for continued expansion.

-Often referred to as growth or expansion capital, growth equity firms seek to invest in companies with established business models and repeatable customer acquisition strategies.
+Often referred to as “growth capital” or “expansion capital”, growth equity firms seek to invest in companies with established business models and repeatable customer acquisition strategies.

 Growth equity is intended to provide expansion capital for companies exhibiting positive growth trends.

 For the most part, all early-stage companies, at some point in their development process, eventually need assistance either in the form of an equity investment or operational guidance.